jasonraynorris/DEVASC_200-901_STUDY/OneZero_One_Eight/one_one/README.md

 # Ranking Format Matrix

-These rankings represent my own thoughts and options.
+These rankings represent my own thoughts and opinions.
 Please come back to this section after 1.0-1.8 for review.

 Ranking based on the following criteria:
 <pre>